-Informal Hearings.
-The bill allows the ombuds to hold informal hearings and ask any person to appear before him or at the hearing to testify or produce evidence that he thinks is relevant to an investigation.
+Hearings.
+The bill allows the ombuds to conduct hearings under the Uniform Administrative Procedure Act and ask any person to appear before him or at the hearing to testify or produce evidence that he thinks is relevant to an investigation.
 When scheduling the hearing, the ombuds must arrange for an incarcerated individual or DOC employee to appear at a time that does not interfere with the correctional facility's operation.
+The bill requires the incarcerated individual's hearing appearance to occur at the facility where they are incarcerated.